Hybrid Manager HA/DR recovery

 Note

-The DR procedures do not cover the migration components, although you can use them to restore the original appliance transporter-db
+The DR procedures don't cover the migration components, although you can use them to restore the original appliance transporter-db

 and migration-db